SGiel/Horiseon-refactored/README.md

 ## Description

 This was a code refactor of the Horiseon landing web page.
-This project re-organized and consolidated the CSS selectors and properties and consolidated and organized the code following semantic structure.

-The CSS and HTML code both had descriptive comments added and links were tested and repaired.
+This project re-organized the code following semantic structure and consolidated and reorganized the CSS selectors and properties.
+In addition, the CSS and HTML code both had descriptive comments added, links were tested and repaired, and accessible alt attributes were added to image elements.

 ## Usage